 Have A Kiddie Pool For Babies

 If you’re bringing baby to the beach, be sure they have a good space to play!
 Inflatable kiddie pools are great for babies and toddlers.
-The pool can be filled up with ocean water for a little play space or left empty for a perfect play pen or nap area.
-Make sure the area over the kiddie pool or wherever baby plays is well shaded.
+The pool can be filled up with ocean water for a little play space or left empty for a perfect playpen or nap area.
+Make sure the area over the kiddie pool or wherever baby plays is well-shaded.

 Bring Baby Powder

 When leaving the beach at the end of a long day, being covered in sand is guaranteed.
 Baby powder helps get sand off of the skin with ease!
-Just sprinkle baby powder on the sandy area and wipe away.
-No more sand tracked in the car, in the house, or in the bed!
+Just sprinkle baby powder on the sandy area and wipe it away.
+No more sand tracked in the car, in the house, or the bed!

 Pack A Fitted Sheet